ota-meshi/eslint-plugin-vue/docs/rules/no-use-v-if-with-v-for.md

 />
 ```

-In this case, the 'v-for' list variable should be replace with a computed property that returns your filtered list.
+In this case, the `v-for` list variable should be replace with a computed property that returns your filtered list.

 :+1: Examples of **correct** code for this rule: